camunda/camunda-docs-manual/site/src/documents/api-references/deployment-descriptors/tags/process-archive.html.md

 ---

-The process archive tag allows configuring a process engine deployment and can be used in the [processes.xml](ref:#descriptors-processesxml) file.
+The process archive tag allows configuration of a process engine deployment and can be used in the [processes.xml](ref:#descriptors-processesxml) file.

-See user guide section on [processes.xml](ref:/guides/user-guide/#process-applications-the-processesxml-deployment-descriptor).
+See the [processes.xml](ref:/guides/user-guide/#process-applications-the-processesxml-deployment-descriptor) section of the [User Guide](ref:/guides/user-guide/) for more details.

 ## Example